windan11/windan11.github.io/_posts/2018-09-09-survey-form-css-flexbox.md

 Again, don't forget to adjust the #img container's height for the image to appear.

 That is all to the project in terms of flexbox!
-The rest of the project is all about styling your layout and appearances.
+The rest of the project is about styling your layout and appearances.

-In the second part to survey form, we will learn how to use CSS grid to layout the form content.
+In the second part to survey form, we will learn how to use CSS grid to layout the content inside the form.

 Cheers,

 Anh